fernanucm/PLBASIC/README.md

 #### Breakpoints

-You can toggle a breakpoint in the first row of the panel `PROGRAM` by hitting the `b` key.
+You can toggle a breakpoint in the first row of the `PROGRAM` panel by hitting the `b` key.
 The breakpoint is displayed as an asterisk (`*`) between the statement number and the BASIC instruction.
-As long as a line can contain multiple statements, each one is split in different rows in the program listing, with the format *line number*`:`*statement number*.
+As long as a line can contain multiple statements, each one is split in different rows in the program listing, with the format `line number:statement number`.
 Thus, a breakpoint can be set in any statement of a given line, and many breakpoints can be set in a single program.

 For example, given the next call: